 Most leaders are aware of the powerful impact employee engagement has on their organization.
-Countless studies have been organized around the subject, each coming to the same conclusion.
-Engagement is crucial.
+Countless studies have been organized around the subject, each coming to the same conclusion: employee engagement is crucial to the health of an organization.

-Despite these findings, some leaders are still skeptical of the benefits.
-Here's a list of common objections you're likely to run into, and some solid facts and figures that speak to them:
+Despite these findings, some leaders are still skeptical that employee engagement can be beneficial.
+Here are a number of common objections to employee engagement that you're likely to run into—and some solid facts and figures that debunk them.

 This is generally a failure of planning and execution, rather than a failure of concept.
 It's true, there are a lot of employee engagement programs out there that aren't effectively measured, but that doesn't mean that engagement initiatives can't be measured.